ethereum/ethereum-org-website/src/content/upgrades/merge/index.md

 The Merge is one of the most significant and anticipated upgrades in the history of Ethereum, and although in the long-term its impact will be felt by everyone, in the near-term there are a few things the following groups of people should be aware of that we'll discuss below:

-- Node-operating solo stakers
+- Node-operating stakers and staking providers
-- Non-validating none operators
+- Non-validating node operators and infrastructure providers
 - Dapp and smart contract developers

-For everyday users and holders there is nothing you need to do, but a few things you should be on alert for.
+For everyday users, holders, or non-node-operating stakers there is nothing you need to do, but a few things you should be on alert for.
 [More on this below](#users-holders).

 ## What to I need to do to get ready?

 ### Node-operating stakers and staking providers

-If you are a solo staker running your own node setup, there are a few things you need to be aware to be prepared for The Merge.
+If you are a staker running your own node setup, or a node infrastructure provider, there are a few things you need to be aware of to be prepared for The Merge.

 Key action items include:

-- Running _both_ a consensus client as well as an execution client.
+- Running _both_ a consensus layer (CL) client as well as an execution layer (EL) client.
 Third-party endpoints to obtain execution data will be unavailable after The Merge.
-- Authenticated your execution and consensus layer clients with a shared JWT secret so they can securely communicate with one another.
+- Authenticating both EL and CL clients with a shared JWT secret so they can securely communicate with one another.

 Not completing the above items will result in your node being seen as "offline" after The Merge until both layers are synced and authenticated.